martinalilla/master-cde-2023-module-7-microservices-products/readme.md

+### API Documentation
+#TODO
+The code implements the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) interface description for HTTP APIs through the [FastAPI](https://fastapi.tiangolo.com/) framework to easily and automatically build them.
+It's possible to test the APIs through [Swagger](https://swagger.io/) very easily by going to `localhost:8080/docs`

+#CONTINUE

-### Generate OpenAPI spec
+#### Generate OpenAPI spec
+The OpenAPI spec is generated as `openapi.yaml` through the dedicated python script `extract_openapi.py`.
 To generate the OpenAPI spec, please, run in your active virtual environment the following commands:
 ```
 $env:ENVIRONMENT=local
 $env:PYTHONPATH=./app